 16 Innocent

-The answer to my previous question would be a yes.
+The answer to my previous question would be a resounding yes.

-Standing at five feet three inches, with long, wavy strawberry blonde hair and greyish silver eyes, the youngest daughter of my arch enemy stood at least a few metres away from me.
+Standing at five feet three inches, with long, wavy strawberry blonde hair and greyish silver eyes, the youngest daughter of my arch-enemy stood a few meters away from me.

-Although it was still a far distance away, I could see her surrounded with people as always, probably busy attending to the last minute changes for the tea party tomorrow.
+Although it was still a fair distance, I could see her surrounded by people as always, probably busy attending to last-minute changes for the tea party tomorrow.

 The perks of the family. 🤷🏻♀️

 "Can't we not go there?"
-I pulled the 'kid' to the side.
+I pulled Felix to the side.

 "Why not?
 Don't you want to introduce yourself to Lady Vivienne?"